with Paula Chichester (Nyingje)

 Mahamudra meditation is a highly effective method for attaining insight and freedom from disturbing mental and physical discomfort, and for becoming enlightened, but only when it is undertaken on a firm foundation of Lamrim, the meditations and realisations on the stages of the spiritual path.

 On this introductory weekend course, experienced Buddhist teacher and meditator Paula Chichester (Nyingje) will guide us to an understanding and appreciation of mahamudra with meditation instructions and practices, discussions and Q& As.
 The course will also incorporate some gentle exercises inspired by Chi Gong.

 This course is suitable for beginners looking to deepen their understanding of mahamudra practice, and as a refresher for those with some experience of the study and practice of this meditation technique.

 Paula Chichester is extremely grateful to study under the great Tibetan Lamas of our time and to have Lama Thubten Yeshe and Kyabje Zopa Rinpoche as her personal guides on the path to enlightenment.
 After spending the last 36 years in full-time pursuit of Dharma realisations through study and retreat, she is happy to share with others the insights and experiences that make life and meditation full of joy, love, peace, authenticity, spontaneity and meaning.

-Classes are offered for free at Jamyang Buddhist Centre Leeds so as many people as possible can benefit.
-We do not get grants and all donations go towards running the Centre and covering expenses for teachers and classes.
+Classes are offered freely at Jamyang Buddhist Centre Leeds so as many people as possible can benefit.
+All donations go towards running the Centre and covering expenses for teachers and classes.
 You can donate at the start of a class or online by clicking the link on the right.